 Job complete, she finally asked if she could help me.
 I burst into tears.

-The INS offices in Baltimore were dark and grimy, filled with hard wooden benchesful of the saddest bunch of folks I’ve ever seen.
+The INS offices in Baltimore were dark and grimy, filled with hard wooden benchesful of the saddest folks I’ve ever seen.
 A sign flashed “Now serving 98,” but these folks were staring mostly at their hands.
 Even the babies were quietly dispirited.

 I took a number–63–and realized that the sign only went up to 99.
-There were at least 200 people sitting on those benches, holding numbers, and a half hour later the sign still flashed, “Now serving 98.”
+There were at least 200 people sitting on those benches, dispiritedly holding numbers, and a half hour later the sign still flashed, “Now serving 98.”

-“Excuse me,” I said firmly to the guy behind the counter, and pointing to the box, “I just need one of those forms.”
+“Excuse me,” I said firmly to the guy behind the counter, pointing to the box, “I just need one of those forms.”

 I’m not going to bring up the time the state of Indiana sent my dad a refund check for six cents he wasn’t entitled to.
 He sent them a polite letter, along with the check for six pennies, informing them that they’d made a mistake.
 They sent it back, so he gave up.